TheEliteOneShot/ProminentEdge_Project/README.md

 # Startup instructions

 - Run **start_backend.ps1** to start up the backend server.
 This will start the flask app and initialize the database.
 - Run **start_frontend.ps1** to start up the frontend server.
 This will start the frontend Vue server.
-Follow the localhost link to the web page written to the console when the script has finished starting. (note: if the NPM doesn't automatically download the package.json dependencies it may require typing 'npm install' into the console inside the frontend folder directory.
+Follow the localhost link to the web page written to the console when the script has finished starting. (note: If the NPM doesn't automatically download the package.json dependencies it may require typing 'npm install' into the console inside the frontend folder directory.)

 # Improvements if I had double the time

 - I would polish the app further by adding in the Vue router so that I could add another page that showed an event timeline for the entire CAD file.
 Each event would be clickable and it would automatically scroll to the Google Map Marker that the event was referencing.
 - I would polish the Google Map API by removing overlapping Markers.
 As it currently stands, it's very difficult to read Markers that are very close in physical proximity.
+- I would add the ability to delete CAD files from the database via the user interface.

 # How much time did I spend on the app